Burntwood

-Burntwood is a former mining town and civil parish in the Lichfield District in Staffordshire, England, approximately 4 mi west of Lichfield and north east of Brownhills.
-The town had a population of 26,049 and forms part of Lichfield district.
+Burntwood is a former mining town and civil parish in the Lichfield District of Staffordshire, England.
+It is approximately 4 mi west of Lichfield and north east of Brownhills, with a population of 26,049 and forming part of Lichfield district.
 The town forms one of the largest urbanised parishes in England.
 Samuel Johnson opened an academy in nearby Edial in 1736.
 The town is home to the smallest park (opened to commemorate the marriage of the Prince of Wales in 1863) in the UK, Prince's Park, which is located next to Christ Church on the junction of Farewell Lane and Church Road.
 The town expanded in the nineteenth century around the coal mining industry.

-Areas of Burntwood are Boney Hay, Chase Terrace, Chasetown, Gorstey Lea and Burntwood Green.
+Areas of Burntwood are Boney Hay, Chase Terrace, Chasetown, Gorstey Lea, Burntwood Green, and Summerfield & All Saints.
 Nearby places are Brownhills, Cannock, Cannock Wood, Norton Canes, Gentleshaw, Pipehill, Muckley Corner, Hammerwich and Lichfield.

 In July 2009 a Burntwood man, Terry Herbert, discovered a hoard of Saxon treasure with a metal detector in a field in the adjoining village of Hammerwich.
 Known as the Staffordshire Hoard, it is the largest hoard of Anglo-Saxon gold yet found.

 Transport

-Burntwood - along with Chasetown - has bus connections 60, 61 and 62 to Cannock, Rugeley and Lichfield operated by D&G Bus Chaserider.
-National Express West Midlands operate service 8 to Lichfield also linking Brownhills and Walsall.
+Burntwood - along with Chasetown - has bus connections 60 and 62 to Cannock and Lichfield operated by Chaserider.
+National Express West Midlands operate service 8 (previously 10A) to Lichfield also linking Brownhills and Walsall.

-The 937 service, which runs to Birmingham, is an extension from the usual terminus of Brownhills West and runs only at around 6am and runs back to Burntwood at 6pm weekdays.

-Arriva Midlands was the former operator of most bus routes around Burntwood before being taken over by D&G Bus in January 2021, now operating under Chaserider which is a subsidiary of D&G.
+Arriva Midlands was the former operator of most bus routes around Burntwood before being taken over by D&G Bus in January 2021, now operating under Chaserider brand which is a subsidiary of D&G.

 There are no railway connections in Burntwood.
 The nearest railway stations are Lichfield, Hednesford and Cannock, of which Lichfield is the closest.

 Burntwood was served by the South Staffordshire Line which had a station in Hammerwich.
 There were many mineral lines in Burntwood which connected to Chasewater collieries as well as Angelsea Sidings.
 There is a heritage railway called the Chasewater Railway which is nearby with stops at Chasetown (Church Street) and Chasewater Heaths.
 In 2015, Lichfield District Council released a transport plan for Burntwood mentioning that if the line reopens to passenger services, there could be a chance of a new station to serve the town.

 Ring Road near the town centre, as the name suggests, was intended to form part of the ring road around the town centre, a function superseded by the A5190.

+Media

+Local news and television programmes are provided by BBC West Midlands and ITV Central.
+Television signals are received from the Sutton Coldfield TV transmitter.

+Local radio stations are BBC Radio WM, Capital Mid-Counties, Heart West Midlands, Greatest Hits Radio Birmingham & The West Midlands, Smooth West Midlands, Hits Radio Birmingham and Cannock Chase Radio FM, a community radio station that broadcast from Cannock Chase.

+The town is served by the local newspapers, Lichfield Mercury and Lichfield Live.